Almamy Touré

-Almamy Touré (born 28 April 1996) is a Malian professional footballer who plays as a right-back for the Mali national team.
+Almamy Touré (born 28 April 1996) is a Malian professional footballer who plays for club Bordeaux as a centre-back and for the Mali national team.

 Club career

 Monaco

 Touré is a youth exponent from AS Monaco.
 He made his league debut on 20 February 2015 in a 1–0 away win against OGC Nice replacing Layvin Kurzawa after 35 minutes.
 Bernardo Silva scored the only goal of the game.
 He started his first game on 25 February 2015, during Monaco's surprise 3–1 victory against Arsenal at the Emirates Stadium.
 Touré signed a new four-year contract with Monaco on 19 May 2015.

 Eintracht Frankfurt

 On 31 January 2019, Touré joined Eintracht Frankfurt on a four-and-a-half-year deal.
 Toure struggled with injuries during the 2022–23 season, making just five starts.
 At the end of the 2023 season, Toure departed Eintracht Frankfurt and became a free agent.

 1. FC Kaiserslautern

 On 15 November 2023, Touré joined 1.
 FC Kaiserslautern on a contract until the end of the season.